-PacifiCorp (which provides power to Utah, Wyoming, southeastern Idaho, Oregon, northern California, and southeastern Washington) finished a comprehensive planning process in October 2019 that puts 20 out of its 24 coal units on a path toward closure – some more than a decade earlier than had been anticipated.
-The utility concluded that its least-cost option for replacing these plants was to make major investments in new wind, solar, battery storage, and transmission.
-Gas has a very limited role, with most gas investments postponed until after 2026 to provide time to continue evaluating non-emitting alternatives.
+PacifiCorp (which provides power to Utah, Wyoming, southeastern Idaho, Oregon, northern California, and southeastern Washington) finished a comprehensive planning process in September 2021 that puts all 24 of its coal units on a path toward closure – some more than a decade earlier than had been anticipated.
+The utility concluded that its least-cost option for replacing these plants was to make major investments in new wind, solar, battery storage, and transmission – with no new investments in gas.

 Rhode Island regulators in November 2019 effectively killed a new gas-fired power plant proposed by Invenergy, denying a key permit based on a finding that market changes and the growth of renewable energy overtook any need for the project.